m2608/usbattach.sh/README.md

 Script to attach and detach usb devices to virtual machines.
-Uses QEMU monitor as backend.
+Uses `qm monitor` as backend.
+Tested only in Proxmox environment.

-I mainly use it to attach and detach devices in Proxmox environment.

 Requirements: `fzf`, `expect`.